Audi A2: Design, engineering and construction

 The overriding theme in the design and engineering of the A2 was summarized by the then Audi UK product manager in an interview after the car won a design award in 2001 as "create a small Audi, not a cheap Audi", and the creative brief is said to have been "Transport four people from Stuttgart to Milan on a single tank of petrol".

-The A2 is built with a considerable amount of aluminium and aluminium alloy, making it weigh significantly less than cars of similar size.
-Its reduced weight helps it to use much less fuel than vehicles using traditional steel monocoques.
+The A2 is built with a considerable amount of aluminium and aluminium alloy, making it weigh significantly less than cars of this size, and use much less fuel than cars with traditional steel monocoques.
 Under certain circumstances, consumption for the 1.2 TDI model can be as low as just over 2 L/100 km.
 This version of the Audi A2 won the "Nordic Eco Run" fuel economy race in 2003, with a consumption of 2.62 L/100 km.
 Even the normal versions with petrol engines are capable of 5 L/100 km.
 The A2 was also notable for being the first Audi model since the 1970s Audi 50 (type 86) and Audi 100 (type 43) not to be offered with its 'trademark' quattro four-wheel drive option.
 The A2 has a coefficient of drag of between 0.25 and 0.29, depending on the specific version.

 The A2 still uses a contemporary unibody construction, with significant elements of space frame principles, and it is tagged by Audi as an 'Audi Space Frame' design.
 The outer panels of the body have little or no structural function – similarities exist with the original Renault Espace – and the space frame bears the forces working on the car.
 The frame uses casts and extrusions which are laser welded together to make the space frame.
 Improvements in shell stability, durability and stiffness, lower weight, and more interior space are results of its construction.
 "The A2, on the other hand, was designed as an aluminum car and the spaceframe has been optimized by parts consolidation, using large, cost-effective castings instead of aluminum stampings".